How to Sell Your Parents on Out-of-State Colleges

 For me, this pertained to the state schools I was looking at, but you can also use this point to look at the overall costs of the school.
 If you’re considering state schools too, you should research what the out-of-state fees are, what they cover, and if there are any deals for students in nearby states.
 This is also a great way to see how public institution costs fluctuate depending on the state.

-Related: Everything You Need to Know About Out-Of-State Tuition
+Related: Everything You Need to Know About Out-of-State Tuition

 What’s the weather like?

-While this may not be a game changer, it’s important that you get a sense of your potential future environment, especially if that environment is a big change.
+While this may not be a game changer, it’s important to get a sense of your potential future environment, especially if that environment is a big change.
 For instance, if you live somewhere where the climate is traditionally warmer year-round and you go to a school with harsh winters, you’ll have some adapting to do.
 It can impact your leisure options and overall happiness, and it might even affect your job and internship opportunities.

 How will non-school expenses affect your budget?